Greeting from Chairman/President

 The International Centre for the Study of East Asian Development (ICSEAD) was established in 1989 with the aim of conducting surveys and research on East Asian economies and societies, financially sponsored by the City of Kitakyushu, the Fukuoka prefectural government, and business associations such as Keidanren.
 Its name was changed to the Asian Growth Research Institute (AGI) on October 1, 2014.
 The Institute is expected to contribute to both global society and the community of Kitakyushu by becoming a hub for a network of human resources in Asia through the promotion of academic exchange.
-Currently, its staff includes eleven Ph.D. researchers of various nationalities including those from China, the US and Korea.
+Currently, its staff includes ten Ph.D. researchers of various nationalities including those from China, the US and Vietnam.
 Many of its Japanese researchers are fluent not only in English but also in various Asian languages.
 The Institute enjoys a steady influx of visiting researchers from various countries.

 In the age of railroads, Kitakyushu City flourished as the gateway city to Kyushu.
 With the advent of the age of air travel, however, the role of gateway to Kyushu has been taken over by Fukuoka City, which has an ideally located airport.
 Consequently, large companies began locating their branches in Fukuoka rather than in Kitakyushu.

 However, the Kitakyushu airport was established in 2006.
 It operates 24/7 and could potentially accommodate the longest runway in Kyushu, serving airlines travelling to Europe and the US.
 This development has enabled Kitakyushu to begin overcoming the disadvantage of inaccessibility.

 In addition, Kitakyushu’s historical and institutional proximity to Asia as described below also represents a major advantage, and may serve as an engine that will drive the growth of the city forward.